-While we currently intend to use the net proceeds from this offering to redeem our convertible debentures, as described in "Use of Proceeds," there is no guarantee that we will be able to do so immediately or at all.
+While we currently intend to redeem our convertible debentures, as described in "Use of Proceeds" and "Description of Capital Stock," there is no guarantee that we will do so immediately or at all.
 The holders of our convertible debentures have a security interest in all of our assets and those of our subsidiaries.
 As a result, if we default under our obligations to the convertible debenture holders, the convertible debenture holders could foreclose on their security interests and liquidate some or all of these assets, which would harm our business, financial condition and results of operations.